dev-presenter/English-presentations/week-02/seonju-docker.md

 ## Examples

 Let’s create images and run containers.
+This is an example that simply prints 'Hello, World'.

 1. Write a *Dockerfile*